 How Serious is this Ticket?

 Some traffic tickets are classified as infractions, others as criminal misdemeanors.
-Tickets classified as misdemeanors will appear on your criminal record and can cause problems when you least expect it, such as when you are applying for a new job or for a lease on a new apartment.
+Tickets classified as misdemeanors will appear on your criminal record and can cause problems when you least expect it, such as when you are applying for a new job or a lease on a new apartment.
 We know you want to put this ticket behind you and get on with your life, but just paying off a ticket to "get rid of it" may result in consequences that will haunt you in the future.
 By consulting with Sawyer Law before you decide what to do you can be sure you get the best result.

 Should I Try to Fight this Ticket?

-What If I Left the Scene of an Accident?
+What If I Left the Scene of An Accident?

 When you’re involved in an accident, you’re required to remain on the scene until the police arrive.
 It may be helpful to call for medical assistance if necessary.
 You’ll need to provide identifying and insurance information.